 Looking east along our road you can see the assorted ash and maple trees that we have planted as replacements for the huge maple trees that were taken down when the county resurfaced the road many years ago.
 The fence was installed when Eric was a baby but it has proven to be an effective barrier keeping the dogs within our yard and keeping deer and other wildlife out (mostly).
 There are two egresses: the driveway and a 10′ metal gate to the pasture.
 When we are outside and/or working in the yard we feel pretty comfortable letting the dogs roam the entire 2 acres of our fenced yard.
 In the foreground the peonies are just starting to bloom.
 In the far corner is a large Forsythia bush that was planted from one of the last plants my Mom gave to me.
 Let’s move on.

-We have a substantial amount of lawn to mow.
+We have a substantial amount of lawn to mow, or maybe we will just hire King Green.
 Normally it takes about 2 hours with our riding mower, depending on how much trimming we decide to do.
 Shortly before Memorial Day our mower went into the shop for repair so we have been mowing using our 22′ walk behind mower.
 We mow a section at a time and below is the section Eric mowed on Saturday afternoon.
 The large tree in the foreground is a Honey Locust tree.
 It has a very open, airy canopy that makes for a great shade tree.
 The leaves are small.
 They come out late, are the last to drop and really don’t require raking.
 In the left side background you can see my former run-in shed that was a shelter for our horses.
 Now it is used to house my tractor equipment; brush hog, plows, wood chipper, etc.

 Not easily seen are the scatter clumps of dog hair resulting from Kathryn brushing the dogs.
 Both Scout and Cullen are blowing out their coats and the lawn has scattered piles of dog hair here and there.